 Gossart recounts the difficulty a gay friend described when he attended a boys Catholic school 30 years ago.
 “He said it was the loneliest, most isolating time of his life,” she says.
 “If we’ve learned anything since then, it’s that we don’t want that to be the experience of our young people.
 It is our responsibility to talk to our young people, gay or straight, and share the church’s position on chastity outside of marriage.”

 Aaron Ledesma, who writes a blog called “The Gay Catholic,” didn’t feel he could be open about his sexual orientation when he attended Strake Jesuit College Preparatory high school in Houston, Texas.
 “When you’re 13 and coming to terms with your sexuality, it’s terrifying,” he writes in an email exchange.
 “It doesn’t help to feel alone in that.
-Without GSAs or a campus counselor who can provide a safe haven, some of the LGBT community will feel lonely and scared.”
+Without GSAs or a campus counselor who can provide a safe haven, some of the LGBTQ community will feel lonely and scared.”

 Ledesma graduated high school in 2010 and came out to his family during a Christmas visit home when he was 21.
 “High school wasn’t the place for me to do it because, at the time, I did not feel that I would have support or the ability to thrive by being myself,” he writes.
-“That’s the case for a lot of the LGBT community, especially those who were raised in private, religious schools.
+“That’s the case for a lot of the LGBTQ community, especially those who were raised in private, religious schools.
 Sexuality and homosexuals were never discussed in school.
 The topic was completely avoided all together.”

 Ledesma, who now lives in Richmond, Virginia found the atmosphere at Marquette University, a Jesuit university in Milwaukee, much more supportive.
 (The college has a GSA, called Gender Sexuality Alliance.)
 During his fifth high school reunion, Ledesma reconnected with several classmates who had also come out since high school.
 “We all agreed that we might have come out sooner if there had been support and resources available to us,” he writes.
 “In my class of nearly 210 alone, there are at least seven openly gay men and two transgender women.”

-Schools without GSAs “are ostracizing the LGBT community and potentially ignoring the issues they face,” Ledesma writes.
+Schools without GSAs “are ostracizing the LGBTQ community and potentially ignoring the issues they face,” Ledesma writes.
 “This shouldn’t be about who is right or wrong; this should be about supporting young men and women during a critical time in their life.
 High school isn’t a walk in the park to begin with, but without resources for all students it can be even harder.”
-Catholic schools need not condone LGBT lifestyles, but they “need to acknowledge that we exist and let students talk about it and understand what it means,” he writes.
+Catholic schools need not condone LGBTQ lifestyles, but they “need to acknowledge that we exist and let students talk about it and understand what it means,” he writes.